 - Violating a traffic control device

 Careless driving is a moving violation for which you can face penalties and 4 license points if you agree to pay the ticket.
 Paying any citation is an automatic admission of guilt.
 Careless driving is often mixed up with reckless driving, which is a criminal offense.
 Whether you have been cited for careless driving or criminally charged with reckless driving, attorney Brian Gabriel of The Law Office of Gabriel & Gabriel can defend your case and protect your interests every step of the way.
-Call 561-622-5575 for a free consultation or contact us online.
+Call 561-622-5575 for a free consultation or complete an online contact form.